 I am always looking for new ways to create sensory experiences for Asher.
 Not only that, but I am a firm believer in the power of open-ended play.
 So anytime we can combine the two over here, we are all about it.

-To make our dough this morning, I started with our favorite base utilizing the following ingredients:
+To make our dough this morning, I started with the following base:

 1 cup baking soda